 Octane is a very fun character to use, even if not necessarily 'the best', thanks to his added mobility and quirky voice lines.
 Unfortunately, he doesn't offer a lot in terms of either attacking or defending.
-His jump pad Ultimate can be useful to reach high places or to push up on weak enemies, but it also charges fairly slowly considering it's not the greatest Ultimate in the game.
+His jump pad Ultimate can be useful to reach high places or to push up on weak enemies.
+In Season 5, his launch pad cooldown was reduced by 30 seconds, but so far it doesn't seem like it's been enough to make him a must-have over most of the other characters.

 The stim to give you a speed boost is great for escaping the incoming storm, but not so much for evading enemies, as unlike wraith, or even Bangalore's smoke, you're still very visible and can take damage.

 Perhaps Octane's strongest asset is the ability to heal over time, meaning you never have to worry about running out of syringes after escaping the storm or a fight.
 You'll still need to ensure you have shield cells and batteries though.